Employment in Finland

 When a company needs to reorganise or they may need to reduce staff either temporarily or permanently, the employer must, by law, enter into cooperation negotiation with the employee representatives in order to find the best solution for the workforce.
 Often, these talks lead to temporary layoffs or permanent dismissals, however, it's not always the case.
 When this happens, you will be notified by your employee representative who will keep you up-to-date on the progress of the talks.

 Finland has a two-tier support system that compensates for the loss of earnings due to unemployment.
-You can receive a basic allowance or labour market support from Kela – the Social Insurance Institution of Finland, or an earnings-related unemployment benefit by belonging to an unemployment fund.
-The compensation from the fund is proportional to your earnings and is therefore usually bigger than the support received from Kela.
+You can receive a basic allowance or labour market subsidy from Kela – the Social Insurance Institution of Finland, or an earnings-related unemployment benefit by belonging to an unemployment fund.
+The financial support from the fund is proportional to your earnings and is therefore usually bigger than the support received from Kela.
 Read more from KOKO fund's website.

 The work hours are stated in your employment contract; however, they are regulated by the law.
 There are, for example, regulations on the maximum length of the shift and the minimum time of rest between work shifts.
 Usually employees electronically clock in and clock out, but in some work places the employees are allowed to report their work hours by themselves.
 Working overtime is not illegal, but it should be agreed by both the employer and the employee and compensated according to the law and collective agreements.
 If you have any questions on your work hours, you can ask your local employee representative or HR.